BJConway/thm_writeups/challenges/frank-herby.md

 ## 3: Privesc version 1, frank -> root - CVE-2019-15789

-I found 2 similar but distinct ways to privesc from frank to root, both of which exploit frank's membership of the microk8s group and both of which will go presented here.
+I found 2 similar but distinct ways to privesc from frank to root, both of which exploit frank's membership of the microk8s group and both of which will be presented here.
 Given the breadth of the permissions available to members of the microk8s group (and the complexity of safe k8s configs...) it is likely that there are other methods.

 A google search for "microk8s privelege escalation" throws up [CVE-2019-15789](https://nvd.nist.gov/vuln/detail/CVE-2019-15789), allowing low-privilege users to privesc on the host by provisioning a new container that mounts the host's file system.
 Whilst this has been fixed for low-privilege users, it is still possible to perform this "exploit" as a member of the microk8s group (this is not really an exploit, as members of the microk8s group are expected to perform high-privilege actions on the cluster).
 The same search also finds an exploit POC that includes a basic pod definition .yaml file that mounts the host's root at `/opt/root` ([credit to Denis Andzakovic at Pulse Security](https://pulsesecurity.co.nz/advisories/microk8s-privilege-escalation)) :